 The collaborative divorce process is gaining recognition in the U.S. and many other countries.

-It provides an opportunity for a divorcing couple to resolve divorce issues outside of court in a private and confidential setting with the assistance of professionals.
+An alternative to the litigious divorce process, it provides an opportunity for a divorcing couple to resolve divorce issues outside of court in a private and confidential setting with the assistance of professionals.

-Here are 5 Nuts and Bolts of the Collaborative Divorce Process:
+Here are 5 Nuts and Bolts of the Collaborative Divorce Process

 The collaborative divorce process is a voluntary process.
 Either party can terminate the process at any time.
 Typically the first step is for each spouse to have his or her own consultation with a collaboratively trained attorney.
 At the consultation, the spouse can ask questions about the process and determine if the process would be a good fit for the situation.
 If both parties are in agreement to proceed with the collaborative divorce process, then each would retain his or her own collaborative attorney.

-(2) There is a participation agreement.
+2. There is a Participation Agreement.